 After that, the journey of the coming weeks and months and years was about more and more being revealed and uncovered over time—never a bit of it chosen.

 Christian, you probably recall this in your own story of sexual identity and self discovery don’t you?
 You simply felt naturally and quite involuntarily, the impulses you felt.

-Why is it so hard for you to believe that LGBT people are operating any differently?
+Why is it so hard for you to believe that LGBTQ people are operating any differently?